Design Project 3: Low-fidelity Prototyping

 - The prototype is complete in that it supports an end-to-end scenario?

-- Instructions for running the prototype are clear?
+- Instructions for using the prototype are clear?

 - Observations (25%)